-Long-term loans from the Housing Financing Fund were revamped in July 2004 through the introduction of cash loans, so-called ÍLS securities offering a lower real interest rate than before and soon after that commercial and savings banks increased greatly their housing loans at competitive interest rates.
+Long-term loans from the Housing Financing Fund were revamped in July 2004 through the introduction of cash loans, so-called ILS securities offering a lower real interest rate than before and soon after that commercial and savings banks increased greatly their housing loans at competitive interest rates.
 The initial fall in mortgage rates was included in the Icelandic CPI in July but as of August 2004 it was decided that the variable real mortgage rates, used in the calculation of the simple user cost of housing, should be calculated as a 60 month's moving average.

 This decision was made in anticipation of frequent mortgage rate changes which might give rise to month-to-month volatility in the CPI.
-The feared volatility of real interest rates on housing credit did not materialized and the rates have been stabilized at a substantially lower level than before.
-Statistics Iceland decided to change the method of averaging real interest rates in the model for owner occupied housing in the CPI as of May 2005.
-A twelve month moving average was applied instead of the five year one introduced in August 2004.
-This change lead to a lowering of the Icelandic CPI by 0.45% in May 2005.
-The new method has not been changed even if the real interest rates have increased.
-It is reconsidered yearly when the CPI is rebased in March each year.
+The feared volatility of real interest rates on housing credit did not materialized and the rates were stabilized at a substantially lower level than before.
+Statistics Iceland decided to change the method of averaging real interest rates in the model for owner occupied housing in the CPI as of May 2005 and a 60 month's moving average was replaced by a twelve month moving average.
+This method has not been changed even if the real interest rates have increased in the last years.
+This method is reconsidered regularly when the CPI is rebased in March each year.